A great blue heron flies across a lake on a summer day, its wings almost touching the water.

 Along Lake Ontario, Presqu’ile Provincial Park is another Important Bird and Biodiversity Area known for many migrating waterfowl, warblers and shorebirds.

-During the Warblers and Whimbrels Weekend event held over the Victoria Day long weekend in May, birders are treated to guided bird walks for sightings of migrating warblers and shorebirds.
+During the Warblers and Whimbrels Weekend event in mid-May, birders are treated to guided bird walks for sightings of migrating warblers and shorebirds.

 Location: 328 Presqu’ile Parkway, Brighton